The independent resource on global security

 May, 2023

-In the space of a decade, the socio-economic, political and security conditions for millions of people living in central Mali has deteriorated.
-To fully grasp the extent of this situation, it is imperative to understand the local perceptions and needs of populations and give them a voice.
+In the space of a decade, the socio-economic, political and security conditions for millions of people living in central Mali have deteriorated.
+To fully grasp the extent of this situation, it is imperative to understand the local perceptions and needs of populations and give the populations a voice.
 The project ‘Central Mali for Security and Development’ aimed to represent and understand the daily lives of populations affected by Mali’s security crisis.
-This report concludes four years of research carried out by SIPRI and its partner Point Sud during 2019–22.
-It presents local understandings of governance, development and security—gathered through a mixed-methods approach—with 12 rounds of surveys and complemented by over 700 interviews and focus groups with central Malians.
+This report, which is available in French and English, concludes four years of research carried out by SIPRI and its partner Point Sud during 2019–22.
+It presents local understandings of governance, development and security—gathered through a mixed-methods approach with 12 rounds of surveys, complemented by over 700 interviews and focus groups with central Malians.
 The report offers evidence-based data to address the needs of populations by advocating for multi-level conflict resolution strategies and providing a long-term vision for peace and security.

 ABOUT THE AUTHOR(S)/EDITORS

-Dr Virginie Baudais is a Senior Researcher and Director of SIPRI’s Sahel and West Africa Programme.
+Dr Virginie Baudais is a Senior Researcher and Director of the SIPRI Sahel and West Africa Programme.

-Dr Shourjya Deb is a Researcher in the SIPRI Sahel and West Africa Programme.
+Dr Shourjya Deb is a Senior Researcher in the SIPRI Sahel and West Africa Programme.

-Frederic Daudon is a Senior Project Manager with the Sahel and West Africa Programme.
+Frederic Daudon is a Senior Project Manager in the SIPRI Sahel and West Africa Programme.